Types of translatable text

 languages, this is the bulk of your translation effort.

 UI labels is the second largest group of translatable text.
 Labels are displayed to editors and administrators in the Magnolia Shell (AdminCentral).
 This group includes:

 We sometimes refer to this text as

 dialog labels but it is not

 limited to dialogs.
 You also find labels in actions and other UI

 elements.
 99% of all text you see in the Magnolia Shell belongs to this

 User interface labels are stored in message bundles.
 Magnolia provides translated UI labels for its native apps.
 You should make your own app translatable too.
-Translation of user interface text is a community project coordinated by Magnolia.

 The languages exposed to the website visitors may be different from the languages editors and administrators use in Magnolia Shell (AdminCentral).
 For this reason, editorial content and UI labels are stored in a different places using different mechanisms.